ancgodfrey/ancgodfrey/README.md

 ## Hi there 👋

+Learning.
+Scientist in training at University of Oregon, she/her, email ancgodfrey@gmail.com

 <!--
 **ancgodfrey/ancgodfrey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.